Josh Rojas Player Props: Mariners vs. Royals

 Royals Pitching Rankings

+- The pitching staff for the Royals has a collective eight K/9, the third-worst in the league.

-- The Royals' 5.13 team ERA ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.14).

-- The right-hander last pitched on Tuesday against the Boston Red Sox, when he threw 6 2/3 innings, allowing three earned runs while giving up five hits.
+- His most recent appearance was on Wednesday against the Boston Red Sox, when the right-hander went eight innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.